 If you’re getting a VA loan, qualifying active-duty service members, reservists, veterans and eligible surviving spouses receiving dependency and indemnity compensation (DIC) are able to do a rate/term refinance into a VA loan for up to the full value of the home.

 If you’re looking to take cash out, you’re able to pull all of the equity out of your home and convert it into cash at Rocket Mortgage® as long as you have a median FICO® Score of 680 or higher.
-If your score is lower than that, you may still be able to take cash out with a FICO® score as low as 620, but you need to leave at least 10% equity in your home (90% LTV).
+If your score is lower than that, you may still be able to take cash out on up to 2 units with a FICO® Score as low as 580, but you need to leave at least 10% equity in your home.
+You can do the same thing with up to 4 units if your score is 620 or better.

 If you have a loan that’s higher than your local conforming loan limit, it’s a VA jumbo loan.
 In that case, you can take out your full equity amount if you have a 740 median FICO® Score.
 You can take out 95% equity with a median 680 credit score and up to 90% of your equity if your score is 640 or higher.